flowdock/api-docs/docs/How-To-Create-Bi-Directional-Integrations.md

 }
 ```

+This example defines an "assign to me" action.
+When it's clicked in the Flowdock UI, a signed POST request will be sent to the defined URL.

-## Handling UpdateActions
+## Receiving UpdateActions

-The basic premise is to securely authenticate the user in the target system (your application) with their Flowdock user ID and then perform the actions as the user.
+The basic premise is to securely authenticate the user in the target system (your application) using their Flowdock user ID and then perform the actions as the user.

-### An example controller for receiving the UpdateAction request from Flowdock
+### An example Ruby on Rails controller for receiving an UpdateAction request from Flowdock
 ```ruby
   def assign_to_me
     user_id = decode_flowdock_user_id(ENV['OAUTH_APP_SECRET'])